theQRL/hyperion/docs/control-structures.rst

 these variables are assigned and the contract's execution continues inside the first success block.
 If the end of the success block is reached, execution continues after the ``catch`` blocks.

-Solidity supports different kinds of catch blocks depending on the type of error:
+Hyperion supports different kinds of catch blocks depending on the type of error:

 - ``catch Error(string memory reason) { ... }``: This catch clause is executed if the error was caused by ``revert("reasonString")`` or